qiletan/c/README.md

 4. Great [open solution](https://github.com/neptune-ml/open-solution-home-credit).
 I blended this to my final submissions.
 It boosted up my results by at least 10 to 20%

+5. Imputation for the EX_SOURCE helped.
+The three external scores turns out to be the top performing features for most of the teams and it was established quite early on during the comp.
+However, I didn't see any one trying to impute the missing values for those.
+I used
+LightGBM to predict the missing values by using the main application data only.
+To train the model, I used really simple parameters to help overfitting and 2-fold cv to help speedup.
+The objective function I used is RMSE.